QueeneDelmarva/MetNum/README.md

 # Numerical Methods

 Numerical methods are used to solve multidimensional problems, finding the extremum of a function determines either the maximum or minimum values.
 The functions could take on the algorithm search of the bracketing, naive search, or modified secant method.
-We apply the extremum to the Gradient Descent Method is to find the minimum of a vector-valued function by multiplying the gradient with a step size; we get the step size as a dynamic alpha from the algorithm search iterations.
+We apply the extremum to the Gradient Descent Method to find the minimum of a vector-valued function by multiplying the gradient with a step size; we get the step size as a dynamic alpha from the algorithm search iterations.

 Bracketing Method: Bisection and False-Position